Tonyslogic/comparetout-doc/README.md

 #### Load Profile
 Load profiles are the only mandatory usage area.

 A load profile consists of some basic usage data and three distributions.
+The app allows you to use standard load profiles (STANDARD LOAD PROFILE), generate a load profile from an ESBN HDF file (ESBN HDF FILE), or create manually based on your understanding of your usage (CUSTOM).

 ![LoadProfileOverview](./images/LoadProfileOverview.png)